sharonhoward/llep/README.md

 | snip_txt | a snippet of text in the London Lives transcription around the name, for context and to aid identification in London Lives where different people in an examination share the same name |
 | ll_img | London Lives image reference |
 | ll_url | London Lives URL |

+The data about settlements should be treated with some caution and considered a work in progress; although I think it's mostly reliable, it's far from complete.

 #### llep_irregular_union_disunion_v1.tsv